Institutes for Historical Editing

-The following grant application information is for a project to develop and administer an Institute for Historical Editing.
+The following application information is for a grant to administer Institutes for Historical Editing.

 Catalog of Federal Domestic Assistance (CFDA) Number: 89.003